 We may be considered a small software company, but our team is doing BIG things in the industry.
 Microsoft just added two of SoCreate’s open source projects to its Service Fabric guide for best practices.

 Mark Fussell, Group Program Manager for Microsoft Azure, recently invited SoCreate’s Chief Engineer Jami Lurock to give Microsoft staff a demo on SoCreate Service Fabric Distributed Cache and SoCreate Service Fabric Pub/Sub over a web conference.
-SoCreate built these open source projects as a way to solve our own challenges while building the SoCreate screenwriting platform infrastructure.
+SoCreate built these open source projects as a way to solve our own challenges while building the SoCreate screenwriting software infrastructure.
 In addition, we built a third open source project, called Service Fabric Data Protection.

 Distributed Cache replaces the need to use a stateful service such as Redis or SQL Server as a cache store.
 Pub/Sub allows developers to reliably broadcast messages between actors and services as publishers and subscribers, for scaling applications.